 Youth are the future of every nation.
-After living and traveling through various townships and villages in Ghana, the founder of A.Y.I Centres, Bishop Laryea, a youth/community development worker in Australia, identified the need for more learning resources and programs to support the mental & social development of young people in Ghana.
+After living and travelling through various townships and villages in Ghana, the founder of A.Y.I Centres, Bishop Laryea, a youth/community development worker in Australia, identified the need for more learning resources and programs to support the mental & social development of young people in Ghana.
 In 2011, he set up a small learning & recreational centre in Teshie.
 The heart of this learning centre was the library and the play sessions.
 Within 3 months, his once a week program was attracting over 60 children daily aged 4-16 who were very enthusiastic and well engaged with the program.

 Founders of AYI Centres

 AYI Centres was founded by Sydney based youth and community development worker Bishop Laryea.

 Bishop is committed to empowering and supporting individuals and whole communities.
 Over the past 17 years he has specialised in Youth and Child Development and Community Development work.
 Bishop has a particular interest in mental health issues, socio-economic disadvantage, youth education and community involvement and participation.

 Over the years, he has worked in various locations around the world including Sydney and Melbourne, Australia, and overseas in London, UK and in Ghana, West Africa.
 He also spent one month in Ethiopia investigating Internationally funded community projects.

 When he is not busy working he can often be found travelling the world and meditating in monasteries.

 Eileen is a retired fundraiser and event manager.
 She worked at St Vincent’s hospital, Sydney.
 She is a former member of Juvenile Diabetes Foundation and founder of Sydney JDF Walk for the Cure.
 She is also the co-author of two cookbooks for diabetes.
 Eileen has lived and worked in the UK, Belgium, USA, Malaysia and in Africa where she formed a deep attachment to the land and its people.